bloominstituteoftechnology/applied-ux-guidelines/README.md

 # Applied User Experience Guidelines

 These are some simple guidelines to create better looking websites and apps.
+[Click here for a video walk through of these concepts](https://youtu.be/Ir58R46Owy4).

 ## General Design Ideas